RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 Dave's code is terrible but it works which is all the business cares about and nobody in any other department or team is going to give a damn about the quality of it.
 This is not to say you shouldn't encourage your team to follow code principles.
 But for various reasons you're not always going to be able to follow them so there is no point being belligerent about them.

 A better 'line in sand' would focus on security.
 This a more understandable topic for the non-technical and can have a direct impact on a business.
 As an example you may outlaw certain tools such as WebMin or PHPMyAdmin.
-These tools can help developers and improve efficiency but they also expose servers and databases across the web so can be a security hazard.
+These tools can help developers and improve efficiency but they also expose servers and databases across the web so can be a security hazard and a business threat.

 Other good 'lines in the sand' include: